-Please note that Year 12 students are recommended to have achieved two D grades at the end of Year 12 to ensure their best chance of success at the end of Year 13.
+Please note that Year 12 students are recommended to have achieved at least two D grades at the end of Year 12 to ensure their best chance of success at the end of Year 13.

 Students wishing to apply for a place for September 2020 are asked to apply using the on-line QEHS application form below:

 The initial deadline for applications is Friday 24th January 2020, in order to assist planning for the following year.
 However, rest assured that any requests for changes in subject choice will usually be accommodated up to September 2020, subject to timetable constraints (once all GCSE results are confirmed).